chelsea-angelena/apis_and_microservice/readme.md

 - runs on `port 8001` in local (would be deployed independently and have it's own baseURL)
 - `main.ts`: Calls `NestFactory.create()` -> `app.listen()`
 - has an instance of `CreateClientProxy` from `nestjs microservices` within the Provider Module.
-  - this client proxy is injected into the Provider controller, and whenever we hit these endpoints, the client proxy will send or emit data to the listener in the Subscriber app
+  - this client proxy is injected into the Provider controller, and whenever we hit these endpoints, the client proxy will send or emit data and commans to the listener in the Subscriber app, which retrieves the data from within the subscription database and sends it back to the clientProxy in the Provider

 ![alt text](https://github.com/chelsea-angelena/apis_and_microservice/blob/main/diagram.png?raw=true)